Tween Sewing Survival Guide + Photo Shoot

 Don’t be afraid of used patterns online.
 A lot of them are timeless, even if the illustration is dated.
 I don’t show Bella a pattern illustration if its nerdy looking or its a younger girl.
 I sketch them out instead, otherwise she’d shut me down before I start.

 More PDF designers are drafting tween sewing patterns.
 We don’t have a huge selection anywhere, but indie pattern companies are starting to close the gap.
-I’ll be rounding them up some fabulous PDFs for you soon!
+Check out my Tween Pattern MasterList page!

 Junior/Tween Fashion vs. Women’s Fashion